-KATHRYN PARKE is an active Quaker, retired librarian, long-time student of folk education, and friend/admirer of Erica Simon.
+KATHRYN PARKE was an active Quaker, retired librarian, long-time student of folk education, and friend/admirer of Erica Simon.
 She was a co-founder of the Folk Education Association of America (IPEA) in 1976, served as its executive secretary, and edited its journal Option for 8 years.
-Kay has translated numerous articles from Norwegian and Danish, and two other books, including the autobiography of European Quaker leader/activist Sigrid Helliessen Lund (from Norway).
-She lives in Black Mountain, NC.
+Kay translated numerous articles from Norwegian and Danish, and two other books, including the autobiography of European Quaker leader/activist Sigrid Helliessen Lund (from Norway).
+She retired in Black Mountain, NC.

 Frederik Christensen’s foreword identifies this as a re-working in book-form of a series of lectures given by Simon at the Nordic Folk Academy [Kungälv, Sweden] in 1985.
 These lectures in turn were drawn from her massive doctoral dissertation Reveil National et Culture Populaire en Scandinavie; La Genése de la Højskole Nordique 1844-1878, which has not been translated into any Scandinavian language [nor into English].